ericseaholm [at] gmail [dot] com

 Ballpoint Pen – The (oil based) ballpoint pen is my favorite tool when creating art.
 I have developed a core style via seemingly thousands of pieces — both rough sketches and polished — created over the last several years.
 More recently I’ve combined them digitally to create completely different versions.
 Still, the basic ballpoint pen drawing stands out for me.

 Series One – This is a booklet that features ballpoint pen artwork created between 2003~2007.
 Each piece was printed at an off-set printer that deals with high-end printing; a fancy way to say they did an excellent job.
 Smooth, high quality, sturdy A4-size bright white paper with a thickness of a thin business card.
 Included are these nine pieces, with the first circular image printed on the cover.
 Also included is a title sheet, and three images not shown here.
+If you are interested in obtaining one, please contact me.

 Digital Art – I created these using either a combination of hand-drawn images mixed with various applications such as Photoshop and Illustrator, or directly within the application itself.